List of natural disasters in Indonesia: National outlook

 According to the National Disaster Mitigation Agency (BNPB, or Badan Nasional Penanggulanan Bencana), as many as 566 people were killed by natural disasters and displaced over 2.6 million in Indonesia in 2014.
 Almost all of the disasters were classified as hydro-meteorological events.
 Tornadoes were the most common natural disaster (496 events) followed by floods (458 events) and landslides (413 events).
-Landslides caused the most deaths estimated at around 343 people.
+Landslides caused the most deaths estimated at 343 people.